redhat-developer/odo/website/docs/tutorials/deploying-java-app-with-database.md

     ```shell
     odo create java-openliberty mysboproj
     ```
+   `java-openliberty` is the type of your application and `mysboproject` is the name of your application.

 4. Push the application to the cluster:
     ```shell
-    odo push
+    odo push --show-logs
     ```

-5. The application is now deployed to the cluster - you can view the status of the cluster and the application test results by streaming the OpenShift logs to the terminal.
+5. The application is now deployed to the cluster - you can view the status of the cluster, and the application test results by streaming the cluster logs into the terminal.
     ```shell
     odo log
     ```

-    Notice the failing tests due to an UnknownDatabaseHostException:
+    Notice the failing tests due to an `UnknownDatabaseHostException`:
     ```shell
     [INFO] [err] java.net.UnknownHostException: ${DATABASE_CLUSTERIP}
     [INFO] [err]    at java.base/java.net.AbstractPlainSocketImpl.connect(AbstractPlainSocketImpl.java:220)